You will have a range of options to choose from when you are looking for accommodation, with varying costs attached.

 - Cost of heat and light: €40-€140 a month, depending on the type of accommodation, the number of people sharing and the amount consumed.

-If you are moving into an already occupied house, some of these costs will have been met and you may not have to pay out such a large sum.
+If you are moving into an already occupied house, some of these costs will have been covered and you may not have to pay such a large sum.

 You will need to agree a payment method with your landlord.